is a Western RPG

 - Dual Wielding: A player can hold a weapon in each hand (and probably should).
 However, there are some two-handed weapons, including shovels, picks, and bows.

 - Dungeon Bypass: Invoked in Poet's Nightmare.
 After deciding that it was too tough a dungeon, the programmers added a staircase hidden behind a wall.
-Just one Passwall or Ethereal Potion will get you there.
+Just one Passwall or Ethereal Potion will get there.

 - Easter Egg: Several.